newenglandslalomseries/fancy-pants-ui/README.md

 ## Adding races to the viewer

-The `races.json` file configures the viewer:
+The `races.json` file lists all the races the viewer app can show results for:

 ```
 {